 Tradition says that if you serve black-eyed peas on the first day of the year, it will bring you good fortune all year long.
-A big batch of Hoppin John will hopefully bring fortune to each of us as well.
-I can not guarantee fortune but I do know this recipe will certainly bring warmth to your kitchen and your belly.
+A big batch of Hoppin John will hopefully bring fortune to all of us.
+I can not guarantee fortune but I can guarantee that this recipe will certainly bring warmth to your kitchen and your belly.

 Happy (almost) New Year!
 No fancy post here.
 No recap of 2012; we love all our recipes *smile* Just genuine gratitude.
 We wanted to take a moment to say we have enjoyed spending the year together in this virtual world.
 As we begin the journey into a new year, we wanted to wish each and every one of you a year filled with love, joy, and prosperity.
 This week at The Back Burner we will be sharing black-eyed pea recipes, and Hoppin’ John just happens to be one of our favorites.
 We even enjoy it throughout the year.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats and then we can pull a chair up to your virtual table!

 *serves 6 – 8

 1 pound collard greens, stems removed, washed, dried and sliced thinly

 1/2 red pepper, small dice

 1/2 pound bacon, minced

 3 cups chicken stock